openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 ### Test Plan

-We should have a set of CI tests that verify that boots and upgrades can be performed in a fully disconnected environment without a registry server, both for a single node cluster and a cluster with multiple nodes.
+We should have a set of CI tests that verify that reboots of nodes and upgrades can be performed in a fully disconnected environment without a registry server, both for a single node cluster and a cluster with multiple nodes.
 These tests should gate the OCP release.

 ### Graduation Criteria